World Mythology

 Spear of Achilles

-The Pelian ash spear, gift from Chiron to Peleus, wielded only by Achilles.
+Pelian ash spear given by Chiron to Peleus, wielded only by Achilles.

 Sphinx (Greek)